Home Blog GV and GW Modifiers for Hospice Claims- Explained

 GV and GW Modifiers for Hospice Claims- Explained

-GV is used when the hospice patient’s attending physician named on the election, who is not employed by the hospice or paid under arrangement, bills for care related to the terminal condition.
-GW is used when the service or item is unrelated to the patient’s terminal condition while the patient is in hospice.
+These modifiers tell the payor how the service should be handled.
+GV is used when the hospice patient’s named attending physician bills for care related to the terminal condition.
+GW is used when the service is unrelated to the terminal condition and should be paid outside the hospice benefit.

 What Is A GV Modifier?